Yumeng2022/pm566-fall-2022-labs/lab05/README.md

 It matches the result above.

-## Question 2: Representative station per state
+## Question 2: Representative station per state.

 Just like the previous question, you are asked to identify what is the most representative, the median, station per state.
 This time, instead